hansen-audio/dsp-tool-box/README.md

 * macOS: ```cmake -GXcode ...```
 * Windows 10: ```cmake -G"Visual Studio 16 2019" -A x64 ...```

+## Algorithms

+Currently the following algorithms are available:

+* one pole filter
+* modulation phase

 ## Using the algorithms

 All algorithm classes in this library contain a ```context``` and ```static``` methods in order to modify the ```context```.
 Like this the data and the algorithm are separated and allow a usage in a multithreaded environment.

 ### Setting parameters of the context